 The second is that search volume is likely not the best predictor of value this far out, especially based on the implied valuation at it’s last round of funding, which is ancient history.
 Gut check – is the 7th most popular search engine, with 0.2% market share, worth $1B?
 I don’t think that’s credible.

 However, Google (now Alphabet Inc.) is a listed company, which value depends on the dynamics of a stock exchange.
 While DuckDuckGo is still privately held.
 Therefore, if and once listed, the Market Capitalization of DuckDuckGo may grow at a much faster pace.

 Google vs. DuckDuckGo: Who’s the winner?

 Google is a powerful search engine that has a powerhouse at its disposal.
 In addition, at this stage, we are all biased toward Google.
 We learned what a search engine is when we googled it.
 We also discovered a series of search behaviors and formed search habits thanks (or due) to Google.

-Therefore, when I do start using DuckDuckGo, after awhile I go back to Google.
-Switching search engine might be as hard as to stop smoking.
+Therefore, when I do start using DuckDuckGo after a while goes back to Google.
+Switching a search engine might be as hard as stopping smoking.
 Although the analogy isn’t fair (Googling is not as bad for your health as smoking) you got the idea.

 First, you have to be very motivated.
 Privacy, in this case, can be a great motivational push to make the switch.